alexg-axis/advent-of-code/2021/14/README.md

 The incredible pressures at this depth are starting to put a strain on your submarine.
 The submarine has [polymerization](https://en.wikipedia.org/wiki/Polymerization) equipment that would produce suitable materials to reinforce the submarine, and the nearby volcanically-active caves should even have the necessary input elements in sufficient quantities.

-The submarine manual contains instructions for finding the optimal polymer formula; specifically, it offers a __polymer template__ and a list of __pair insertion__ rules (your puzzle input).
+The submarine manual contains instructions (_HO

+HO -> OH_) for finding the optimal polymer formula; specifically, it offers a __polymer template__ and a list of __pair insertion__ rules (your puzzle input).
 You just need to work out what polymer would result after repeating the pair insertion process a few times.

 For example: